bing-jian/gmmreg/README.md

 A Robust Algorithm for Point Set Registration Using Mixture of Gaussians, ICCV 2005, pp. 1246-1251.

- * [CPD](https://arxiv.org/pdf/0905.2635.pdf) Andriy Myronenko, Xubo B. Song, Miguel A. Carreira-Perpinan, Non-rigid Point Set Registration: Coherent Point Drift, NIPS 2006, pp. 1009-1016.
+ * [[Coherent Point Drift (CPD)]](https://arxiv.org/pdf/0905.2635.pdf) Andriy Myronenko, Xubo B. Song, Miguel A. Carreira-Perpinan, Non-rigid Point Set Registration: Coherent Point Drift, NIPS 2006, pp. 1009-1016.

-Please see Fig 3. in [Jian&Vemuri PAMI'11](https://github.com/bing-jian/gmmreg/blob/master/gmmreg_PAMI_preprint.pdf) on how those work are related.
+Please see Fig 3. in [Jian&Vemuri PAMI'11](https://github.com/bing-jian/gmmreg/blob/master/gmmreg_PAMI_preprint.pdf) on how those methods can be reformulated under this unified framework by choosing different statistical divergence functions.

 For a growing list of recent work on point set registration/matching, please refer to [this actively maintained github repo](https://github.com/gwang-cv/Point-Set-Matching-Registration-Material).

 ## How to compile and test the C++ code